Advertisement / Annons:

 A first sample mounting bracket to ensure that no surprises emerged.

 The electric connector mounted on the bracket's outer edge.
-Feels good that it is mechanically locked to prevent the wires to the motor to rip off.
+Feels good that it is mechanically locked to prevent the wires to the stepper motor to rip off.

 Focus motor seen from the stepper motor side and the control box attached.
 The DB9 connector has lock screws so that it doesn't jump out, they give a warning in the manual of the stepper motor because the inductive discharge may arise if the cable comes off and thus destroy the electronics.

-The tooth wheel has a gear ratio of 3:4 which allows the digital scale to be better utilized.
+The pulleys has a gear ratio of 3:4 which allows the digital scale to be better utilized.
 The focuser has a free run length of 100 mm and it goes from 0 to 56,500 step, max on the scale is 65,500 so the range is used well.
 An alternative solution would have been with a shaft coupling.
 But it gives clumsy montage, and you miss the opportunity to have a ratio between focuser and focus motor.

 Also notes that it is mechanically manually possible to focus, it draws around the gearbox and stepper motor, but is not recommended as dangerous voltage spikes can occur that destroy the electronics.
 It also drops sync between focus motor and the digital scale.